vanjac/Story/language-definition.md

     - `allowedTypeGroup`: The id of a TypeGroup that specifies which Types would be accepted as a value of this type.
 - `TypeGroups`: Array of objects
     - `id`: String; internal, used to identify the TypeGroup
-    - `expr`: String; expression with TypeGroup or Type names and the operators !, &, and |. "all" is a special TypeGroup.
+    - `expr`: String; expression to define the set of all Types that this TypeGroup accepts.
+Type or other TypeGroup names can be used, along with the operators `!`, `&`, and `|`. `all` represents all Types.
 - `Categories`: Array of objects; Categories are used to group Commands in the UI
     - `name`: String; used in the UI
     - `color`: String; color that represents this Category